fniksic/diffstream/README.md

 The case studies in sections 5.1 and 5.3 are fully supported by the artifact, as all of the tests can be re-run and verified.

 The case studies in 5.2 and 5.4 are partially supported.
 All of the tests can be re-run, but the performance numbers differ due to being run in a VM.
-However, the results appear to show similar trends to what is in the paper.
+In 5.2, the parallelism shows scalability of 2.5, not as parallel as in the paper.
+In 5.4, the trends for memory usage appear similar to what is in the paper.

 ### Availability